Why are Changing Places toilets important?

-Thousands of people with profound and multiple learning disabilities cannot use standard accessible toilets.
+Thousands of people with profound and multiple learning disabilities, as well other disabilities that severely limit mobility, cannot use standard accessible toilets.

-They need support from one or two carers to use the toilet or to have their continence pad changed.
+People may be limited in their own mobility so need equipment to help them or may need support from one or two carers to either get on the toilet or to have their continence pad changed.

-Standard accessible toilets do not provide changing benches or hoists.
-Most are too small to accommodate more than one person.
-Without Changing Places toilets, the person with disabilities is put at risk, and families are forced to risk their own health and safety by changing their daughter or son on a toilet floor.
+Standard accessible toilets (or "disabled toilets") do not provide changing benches or hoists and most are too small to accommodate more than one person.
+Without Changing Places toilets, the person with disabilities is put at risk, and families are forced to risk their own health and safety by changing their loved one on a toilet floor.

 This is dangerous, unhygienic and undignified.

-Although the numbers are increasing, there are still not enough Changing Places toilets.
+Although the numbers are increasing, there are still not enough Changing Places toilets across the country.

 Providing these toilets in public places would make a dramatic difference to the lives of thousands of people who desperately need these facilities.